organismal-systems/quant-org-bio/book/subrepos/demography/DiatomSizeESS/AllometrySizeSelection.md

 However, Point 4 means that nutrient storage capacity, which is the difference between the minimum and maximum quotas, is larger in larger cells.

-Litchman *et al.*'s hypothesis is that the pulsed nature of nutrients in  mixed layers &ndash; episodic injections of nutrients duriing mixing events such as storms, followed by long intervals of depleted nutrients, amplify the storage advantages of large diatoms and enable them to compete successfully with small diatoms.
+Litchman *et al.*'s hypothesis is that the pulsed nature of nutrients in  mixed layers &ndash; episodic injections of nutrients duriing mixing events such as storms, followed by long intervals of depleted nutrients &ndash; amplify the storage advantages of large diatoms and enable them to compete successfully with small diatoms.

+The model they devised to test their hypothesis about the effects of storage allometry and mixed layer dynamics is implemented in [this notebook](./DiatomSizeESS.ipynb).
+Explanation of the formulation of this model is in [this context page](Litchman_etal2009.md).